djavko/djavko.github.io/docs/_posts/2023-05-02-MIKIW-Minneapolis.md

 |:---:|
 | *Hunger for data and dinner after a long day of talks.*|

-Not only did the student organizers do an amazing job with the logistics of the conference, some of them picked up a numebr of awards for posters and talks.
-It was a great experience and Minneapolis looks like a wonderful city with lots of interesting architecture, art, and nature.
+Not only did the student organizers do an amazing job with the logistics of the conference, some of them picked up a number of awards for posters and talks.

+Overall, attending this meeting (like the previous in Iowa City, the virtual one in e-Madison, and the one in Lawrence in 2019) was a great experience.
+From a brief walk (I snuck out of the two talks) Minneapolis looks like a wonderful city with lots of interesting architecture, art, and nature.

 | ![dinner](/_assets/IMG_8253.jpeg){:width="60%"}|
 |:---:|